yaochenzhu/LLM4Rec/README.md

 >Collaborative Large Language Model for Recommender Systems
 >**Yaochen Zhu**, Liang Wu, Qi Guo, Liangjie Hong, Jundong Li,
 >ArXiv 2023.

+which is a joint research from University of Virginia and LinkedIn.

 ## 1. Introduction
 The proposed CLLM4Rec is the **first** recommender system that tightly combines the ID-based paradigm and LLM-based paradigm and leverages the advantages of both worlds.

+With the following **mutually-regularized pretraining with soft+hard prompting** strategy, language modeling can be effectively conducted on recommendation-oriented corpora with heterogenous user/item tokens.
 <p align="center">
 <img src="LLM4Rec.jpeg" alt="RLMRec" width="66.6%" />
 </p>

+We also proposed a **recommendation-oriented finetuning strategty**, such that recommendation of multiple items with the **whole item space** as the candidate set can be effectively generated.

 ## 2. Structure of Codes